My teenager will be graduating from high school in the Spring of 2017. Of course, I am thrilled about her reaching this milestone.

 Actually, I knew I was missing the mark for years.
 So, I guess my move forced me to face my reality.
 For years, as a way of coping with my failing marriage, I worked tirelessly to create a comfortable, cozy home for my girls to retreat to.
-Placing a band-aid over the gaping stab wound, I hoped a beautiful home would make up for all of the arguing and fighting my children were exposed to.
+Placing a band-aid over the gaping stab wound, I hoped a beautiful home would compensate for all the arguing and fighting my children were exposed to.

 Yes, I know that sounds so incredibly simple to you.
 But, it came as a complete shock to me and my little one.
-We actually stood there in silence for a minute, wondering if we had heard her correctly or if this was some imposter, impersonating my teenager.
+We actually stood there in silence for a minute, wondering if we had heard her correctly or if this was some imposter impersonating my teenager.
 When I finally picked my mouth up off the floor, I thanked her and acknowledged the kindness she was exhibiting.
 However, I was silenced again when she said, “I am finally in a place that feels like home to me.”
-It was at that point that I was forced to face reality, all of those years of decorating did absolutely nothing to prevent or repair any damage that was being done to my kids as they were being raised in a volatile household.
+It was at that point that I was forced to face reality.
+All those years of decorating did nothing to prevent or repair any damage that was being done to my kids as they were raised in a volatile household.

 No, I DO NOT GET a do-over.
-But, each day that we wake up is another opportunity for me to value my time with my girls and surround them with unconditional love.
-So, I have decided to spend a little less energy on waiting for a better and brighter future, and a little more energy on enjoying the present time that I have with them.
+But, each day we wake up is another opportunity for me to value my time with my girls and surround them with unconditional love.
+So, I have decided to spend a little less energy on waiting for a better and brighter future and a little more energy on enjoying the present time I have with them.
 Despite our material setbacks, our home is full of love, peace, and happiness right now!
 And, right now, that is all that matters!!!!

 You are an awesome mother and woman.
 I’m glad you are free to live, love & laugh!!!